Sidmouth Croquet Club

 11.7 Voting shall be by members present in person; voting by proxy is not allowed.
 Each category of member shall be entitled to one vote except for Country Members, Junior Members and Temporary Members who shall not be eligible to vote.

 11.8 If at any General Meeting a quorum is not present within 20 minutes of the time set for the commencement of the meeting, it shall be adjourned to the same day two weeks later at the same time and place provided that, if that day shall be a Bank Holiday, the meeting shall be held on the first working day thereafter.
-At any adjourned meeting the members present shall form a quorum and be competent to deal with the business of the meeting.
+At any adjourned meeting, notwithstanding the provisions of Rule 11.6, the Members present shall form a quorum and be competent to deal with the business of the meeting.

 12. VISITORS